-Since the 2018 report, highlighted repairs include: upgrades to the cooling system, generator coolant leak repairs, upgrades to cameras and door security access, and replacement of an LED lamp.
-In addition, in an effort to improve insulation, durability and remove pests, the siding was removed to apply an underlay and then re-installed.
+Since the 2018 report, completed repairs include upgrades to the cooling system, generator coolant leak repairs, upgrades to cameras and door security access, and replacement of an LED lamp.
+To improve insulation and durability and remove pests, the siding was removed to apply an underlay and then re-installed.